ratwolfzero/hopalong_python/README.md

 1. The spatial extent of the attractor trajectory (first pass).

 2. Direct mapping of the sequentially generated floating-point values in continuous space to a discrete pixel grid, while tracking the number of pixel hits to generate the density map (second pass).
+See [Pixel-Based Density Estimation](#pixel-based-density-estimation)

 Just-in-time (JIT) compilation is supported by a low-complexity code structure.